-1 = Missing or Thoroughly Inadequate 2 = Developing 3 = Meets Expectations

-4 = Exceeds Expectations 5 = Outstanding 🗷 = missing something optional
+1 = Missing or Thoroughly Inadequate2 = Developing3 = Meets Expectations4 = Exceeds ExpectationsImage: missing something optional

-Category Criteria Note: Italicized criteria are "as needed" Student Score Teacher Score Careful Reading Correctly summarizes texts as needed Highlights/focuses on main ideas of focal texts Thesis Thesis is clear and well defined: the reader can easily identify and understand the central argument Thesis makes a contestable claim with which others might disagree Thesis connects to the framing questions either by: addressing the framing questions directly, using evidence from the text to support the thesis; or discussing and evaluating the texts themselves with regard to the framing questions Scope is appropriate given the space allotted: the central argument can be adequatedly explored in about 1500 words Analytic Argument Makes an original argument: does not merely summarize others' arguments or positions, but instead does one of the following (indicate which with a check): evaluates relationship(s) among arguments, texts, or authors evaluates arguments'/texts' structure and formulation evaluates arguments/texts with respect to their broader context or implications Is internally cohesive: every part of the paper relates to and advances the central argument Is complete and coherent: claims are fully developed (not conclusory) and do not raise more questions than they answer Is honest, when necessary, about student's own background assumptions, driving values, or other presuppositions
+Category Criteria tu prophyse Note: Italicized criteria are optional or "as needed" Student Score Teacher Score Careful Reading Correctly summarizes texts as needed Highlights/focuses on main ideas of focal texts Thesis Thesis is clear and well defined: the reader can easily identify and understand the central argument Thesis makes a contestable claim with which others might disagree Thesis connects to the framing questions by either (indicate with a check): addressing the framing questions directly, using evidence from the text to support the thesis; or discussing and evaluating the texts themselves with regard to the framing questions Scope is appropriate given the space allotted: the central argument can be adequatedly explored in about 1500 words Analytic Argument Makes an original argument: does not merely summarize others' arguments or positions, but instead does one of the following (indicate which with a check): evaluates relationship(s) among arguments, texts, or authors evaluates arguments'/texts' structure and formulation evaluates arguments/texts with respect to their broader context or implications Is internally cohesive: every part of the paper relates to and advances the central argument Is complete and coherent: claims are fully developed (not conclusory) and do not raise more questions than they answer Is honest, when necessary, about student's own background assumptions, driving values, or other presuppositions

-- 1 Use of Evidence Supports thesis with strong evidence drawn from text(s): specific examples, data, quotations, paraphrases, etc. to back up claims when needed Quotations and citations are used to justify claims, not just restate them Supports thesis with strong evidence drawn from other "texts": (written, oral, or visual), interviews, personal experiences, testimonials, etc. Synthesis and Application Places texts in dialogue with one another, rather than solely treating them sequentially or separately Draws useful meaning from the text: explains (possible) implications for one's own thinking and/or actions, and/or for others' actions (e.g. teachers, policymakers, researchers, etc.) Organization and Clarity Argument is structured logically: each paragraph or section builds upon the previous to support the thesis Argument is easy to follow thanks to introductory roadmap, clear transitions, topic sentences, indication of intermediate conclusions, and other signals used in academic writing Writing is clear and easy to read and understand: sounds like someone talking (although not colloquially) rather than someone pompously or obscurely opining Basics Yes / No First page of paper includes paper title, student's name, date, and framing question(s); no cover page Yes / No Addresses 3-4 of the assigned texts (likely 2 texts carefully and 1-2 texts more superficially) Yes / No Stays within the guidelines of the assignment: about 1500 words, double-spaced, 1" margins and standard font Yes / No Few or no errors in usage, grammar, or mechanics (spelling, punctuation, capitalization, etc.) Yes / No Citations and bibliography follow a standard format (Chicago, MLA, whatever) Yes / No Submission is timely: 8 p.m. the night before class to class tab on iSite and via e-mail to all class participants OVERALL SCORE (1-5) This is a holistic score that reflects what you earn above.
-It is not an exact average, however, since this is an expansive rubric.
+- Use of Evidence Supports thesis with strong evidence drawn from text(s): specific examples, data, quotations, paraphrases, etc. to back up claims when needed Quotations and citations are used to justify claims, not just restate them Supports thesis with strong evidence drawn from other "texts": (written, oral, or visual), interviews, personal experiences, testimonials, etc. Synthesis and Application Places texts in dialogue with one another, rather than solely treating them sequentially or separately 7.pp.//dian Draws useful meaning from the text: explains (possible) implications for one's own thinking and/or actions, and/or for others' actions (e.g. educators, policymakers, researchers, etc.) Organization and Clarity Argument is structured logically: each paragraph or section builds upon the previous to support the thesis Argument is easy to follow thanks to introductory roadmap, clear transitions, topic sentences, indication of intermediate conclusions, and other signals used in academic writing Writing is clear and easy to read and understand: sounds like someone talking (although not colloquially) rather than someone pompously or obscurely opining Basics Yes / No First page of paper includes paper title, student's name, date, and framing question(s); no cover page Yes / No Addresses 3-4 of the assigned texts (likely 2 texts carefully and 1-2 texts more superficially) Yes / No Stays within the guidelines of the assignment: about 1500 words, double-spaced, 1" margins and standard font Yes / No Few or no errors in usage, grammar, or mechanics (spelling, punctuation, capitalization, etc.) Yes / No Citations and bibliography follow a standard format (Chicago, MLA, whatever) Yes / No Submission is timely: 8 p.m. the night before class to class tab on iSite and via e-mail to all class participants OVERALL SCORE (1-4) This is a holistic score that reflects what you earn above.
+It is not an exact average, however, since this rubric is quite expansive in its criteria and expectations.